Baldwin to be charged over 'Rust' shooting

 An FBI forensic test of the revolver found it "functioned normally" and would not fire without the trigger being pulled.

-New Mexico's worker safety agency in April fined the film's production company $137,000, the maximum amount possible, for what it described as "willful" safety lapses leading to Hutchins' death.
+New Mexico's worker safety agency in April fined the film's production company $137,000, the maximum amount possible, for what it described as "wilful" safety lapses leading to Hutchins' death.

 Lawyer Duncan Levin said the case revolved around film industry firearm safety standards that were ill-defined and more a question of civil law than a criminal case.